htcondor/htcondor/docs/version-history/development-release-series-89.rst

   this file if you're upgrading.
 This file has an extensive explanatory comment, which includes the work-around for the previous item's problem.
   :jira:`339`

-- We fixed a bug in how the IDTOKENS authentication method reads its signing keys.
-As a result, some previously-issued tokens will no longer be valid with this release.
-In some cases, truncating the signing key just before the first zero byte will allow the old tokens to be validated until you can reissue new tokens.
-  :jira:`295`

 - HTCondor will now access tokens in directory ``/etc/condor/tokens.d`` as user root, meaning this directory and its contents should be only accessible